 Alternative to Using EndNote

 Zotero is a free research tool that enables you to collect, manage, and cite your research sources.
-Initially Zotero worked only with the Firefox browser but the latest version, Zotero 3.0, also works with Safari and Google Chrome browsers (not Internet Explorer) and there is a standalone version too.
+Zotero 4.0 is avaialble for Mac, Windows and Linux.
+You can download one of these two versions: Zotero for Firefox or Zotero Standalone.
+The Standalone application can be downloaded to Firefox, Safari and Google Chrome browsers (not Internet Explorer).
 If you wish to use Zotero as an alternative to EndNote, you can download the various necessary components from the Zotero website:

 • Zotero for Firefox